Greuthungi: History

-It appears to be these Greuthungi were then settled in Phrygia and rebelled in 399-400.
+A group of Greuthungi under Roman control were settled in Phrygia and rebelled in 399-400.
 They are referred in a poem by Claudian which describes the Ostrogoths and Greuthungi inhabiting that land together, and fighting for the Roman military, ready to be aroused by some small offense, and return to their natural ways.
 The poem associates this rebellious squadron (alae) in Phrygia with the Roman general of Gothic background, Tribigild.
 Claudian uses the term Ostrogoth once, and in other references to this same group he more often calls them Greuthungi or "Getic" (an older word, used for Goths generally in this period).
 Zosimus also mentioned Tribigild and the barbarian forces based in Phrygia, and their rebellion against the eunuch Eutropius the consul (died 399).
 Gainas, the aggrieved Gothic general sent to fight him, joined forces with him after the death of Eutropius.
 Zosimus believed that was conspiracy between the two Goths from the beginning.

 In contrast, the Amal dynasty, around whom the later and better-known Othogothic kingdom formed, were in neither of these groups who entered the Roman Empire in the 4th century, because into the 5th century they were apparently Gothic leaders within Attila's Hunnic Empire.